1969–1970 Harvard University anti-Vietnam War protests: 1969: Occupation of University Hall

-On the night of April 8 to 9, a group of about 300 students, led by the SDS, tacked a list of demands on the door of home of Nathan Pusey, then President of Harvard.
+On the night of April 8 to 9, a group of about 300 students, led by the SDS, tacked a list of demands on the door of the home of Nathan Pusey, then President of Harvard.
 Not only did it call for the abolition of ROTC, but also for lower rent and student involvement in designing the curriculum for the Afro-American studies degree.
 The demands were later rejected by Pusey as baseless.
 At noon on April 9, a group of 30 to 70 students entered University Hall, ejecting administrative staff and faculty.
 While most left the building peacefully, some faculty like assistant dean Archie Epps were forcefully expelled.
 At 4:15pm Harvard Yard was closed off by the administration, citing safety concerns.
-The occupiers were threatened with criminal prosecution and disciplinary action if they did not leave until 4:30.
+The occupiers were threatened with criminal prosecution and disciplinary action if they did not leave by 4:30.
 The Boston Globe estimated the number of students inside University Hall to now be about 500, with at least 3000 onlookers in the Yard.
 At 5pm, a meeting between moderate students and Dean Fred Glimp was convened at Lowell Lecture Hall, both agreeing on a peaceful resolution of the conflict.